muskanTaza/Dash.Readme-docs/docs/Collections/payment-methods-apac/thailand/mobilebanking_thb-1.md

 - **Minimum Limit**: USD 0.6
 - **Maximum Limit**: USD 19000

-There is no default expiration for a mobile banking transaction**.**
+There is no default expiration for a mobile banking transaction.

 # User Experience